sigstore/cosign/doc/cosign_pkcs11-tool.md

 ## cosign pkcs11-tool

-Provides utilities for retrieving information from a PKCS11 token
+Provides utilities for retrieving information from a PKCS11 token.

 ### Options